osamaadam/personal-website/src/blog/youth/the-state-of-the-stateless-youth-of-egypt.md

 one thing on my mind, military service.
 I feel as if my life is on halt.
 I can't commit to any plans because I know I'll have to abandon them next year.
 I had plans for this summer too which were mainly to find an internship, I thought it'd be a lot of studying and problem solving but it turned out to be more of a rejection and ghosting experience.
 I'm fighting among my peers for slave labour and I can't even get it.
-Imposted syndrome hits hard sometimes, but even most of my more qualified peers are also sharing my exact same struggle.
+Imposter syndrome hits hard sometimes, but even most of my more qualified peers are also sharing my exact same struggle.
 This was my last summer as a free man and I can't help but feel the guilt that I have wasted it.
 I know I haven't wasted it, I've accumulated more knowledge this summer than I did my whole life, still I feel like I'm missing out.